 If you've added new disks to the DPM Storage pool instead of moving the old ones, then run

 Azure Backup Server requires connectivity to the Azure Backup service for the product to work successfully.
 To validate whether the machine has the connectivity to Azure, use the

 Get-DPMCloudConnection cmdlet in the Azure Backup Server PowerShell console.
-If the output of the cmdlet is TRUE then connectivity exists, else there is no connectivity.
+If the output of the cmdlet is TRUE, then connectivity exists, otherwise there's no connectivity.

 At the same time, the Azure subscription needs to be in a healthy state.
-To find out the state of your subscription and to manage it, log in to the subscription portal.
+To find out the state of your subscription and to manage it, sign in to the subscription portal.

 Once you know the state of the Azure connectivity and of the Azure subscription, you can use the table below to find out the impact on the backup/restore functionality offered.

 |Connectivity State||Azure Subscription||Back up to Azure||Back up to disk||Restore from Azure||Restore from disk|